CSCfi/csc-user-guide/docs/cloud/pouta/ephemeral-storage.md

 no redundancy whatsoever.

 The ephemeral storage is visible as an additional disk to the virtual machine (usually /dev/vdb).
-Depending on the image and metadata choosen when creating the virtual machine, the disk might be already formated as `vfat` and mounted in `/mnt`.
+Depending on the image and metadata chosen when creating the virtual machine, the disk might be already formated as `vfat` and mounted in `/mnt`.
 If this is case and this fits your use case, you can just start to use the disk.